Estimated reading time: 8 minutes

-Vittorio Colao, CEO, Vodafone Group Plc summarises it in the following word:
+Vittorio Colao, CEO, Vodafone Group Plc, summarises it in the following words:

 “In a world that is changing at a faster rate than ever before, a variety of sensors are essential to enable businesses to effectively interpret different signals, both mitigating risk and seizing opportunity”.

-We have discovered this with the Leadership Table Workshop that CEO Talks is conducting with executive teams.
-By creating a surprising, differentiated environment to discuss a number of essential questions on the team, the company and the individual, the teams start to discover not only answers but even new questions, new areas that we not necessarily discussed.
+We discovered this with the Leadership Table Workshop that CEO Talks conducts with executive teams.
+By creating a surprising, differentiated environment to discuss several essential questions on the team, the company and the individual, the teams start to discover not only answers but even new questions, new areas that we have not necessarily discussed.
 Every team has its taboo or topics that we “don’t need to discuss (again)”.
-This is accomplished by having two experienced external executive coaches using their intuition to lead the conversation on the topic that they suspect is instrumental.
-At the same time, not know “the whole story”, we have experienced more profound, strategic and even liberating discussions in a team.
-In summary: authentic, safe and creative conversations is what every team needs.
+This is accomplished by having two experienced external executive coaches use their intuition to lead the conversation on the topic they suspect is instrumental.
+At the same time, not knowing “the whole story”, we have experienced more profound, strategic and liberating discussions in a team.
+In summary, authentic, safe and creative conversations are what every team needs.

 Thanks for raising this point!
 You are right.

-In the coaching framework that we use for executive leaders and teams, after exploring options, as discussed in the above section, we then evaluate them and choose the right one at this stage and in the current context.
+In the coaching framework that we use for executive leaders and teams, after exploring the options discussed in the above section, we evaluate them and choose the right one at this stage and in the current context.

 This is a delicate moment.
-The participants have until now brought their contribution to the thinking process.
-Now they are asked sometimes to accept that their solution is not the best and that other colleagues might have brought something of more value at this stage.
+The participants have, until now, brought their contribution to the thinking process.
+They are sometimes asked to accept that their solution is not the best and that other colleagues might have got something of more value at this stage.
 Something a solution might combine different opinions, but not always.

-This common solution development, the acceptance of that collective solution and the support of such a solution is called alignment.
+This joint solution development, the acceptance of that collective solution and the support of such a solution is called alignment.
 It is instrumental to the success of any strategy and innovation.

-This is, in my opinion, one of the biggest traps of leadership, but that’s a topic for another day.
+In my opinion, this is one of the biggest traps of leadership, but that’s a topic for another day.